lamberta/devkit-doc/api/math.md

 1. `fvec {Vec2D}`
 2. Return: `{this}`

-Adds x and y components of `fvec` to `vec`. `vec` is modified directly and no new Vect2D object is allocated.
+Adds x and y components of `fvec` to `vec`. `vec` is modified directly and no new Vec2D object is allocated.

-**Examples**

 ~~~
-var v = new Vec2D({x: 2, y: 3})
+var v = new Vec2D({x: 2, y: 3});
-var f = new Vec2D({x: 1, y: 5})
+var f = new Vec2D({x: 1, y: 5});
 v.addForce(f) => {x:3, y: 8}
 ~~~

 ### vec.getAngle ()
 1. Return: `{number}`

 Returns the angle of `vec` in radians.
 The angle is measured counter-clockwise from the positive x axis.
 If `vec.y` is greater than or equal to 0, the angle measurement is positive and ranges from 0 to 3.14159.
 If the `vec.y` is less than 0, the angle measurement is negative and ranges from 0 to -3.14159.

-**Examples**

 ~~~
 (new Vec2D({x: 1, y: 0})).getAngle() => 0